 The immigration minister stated that enough safeguards would be placed to prevent misuse of these special visa powers, including that these temporary provisions will expire in 12 months.

 Professional Visa Solutions is an Auckland based team of immigration experts dedicated to serving all your New Zealand visa needs.
 Our licensed immigration consultants understand the challenges you must be facing in these difficult times.
 We continue to monitor the COVID-19 developments closely and stay in touch with the latest New Zealand immigration and visa changes.
-Book your 100% free consultation to discuss your situation with our immensely qualified and highly experienced immigration consultants.
+Book your consultation to discuss your situation with our immensely qualified and highly experienced immigration consultants.